Can Neck Injury Be a Causative Agent?

 Type II.This is usually only seen in children born with spina bifida.
 Spina bifida is the incomplete development of the spinal cord and/or its protective covering.

-Type IIis also known as “classic” Chiari malformation or Arnold-Chiari malformation.
+Type is also known as "classic" Chiari malformation or Arnold-Chiari malformation.
 In type II Chiari malformation, both the cerebellum and the brain stem extend into the foramen magnum.

 Type III.This is the most serious form of Chiari malformation.
 It involves the protrusion or herniation of the cerebellum and brain stem through the foramen magnum and into the spinal cord.
 This usually causes severe neurological defects.
 Type III is a rare type.